MithrilJS/mithril.js/docs/components.md

 Like all virtual DOM nodes, component vnodes can have state.
 Component state is useful for supporting object-oriented architectures, for encapsulation and for separation of concerns.

-Note that unlike many other frameworks, component state does *not* trigger redraws or DOM updates.
-Instead, redraws are performed when event handlers fire, when HTTP requests complete or when the browser navigates to different routes.
+Note that unlike many other frameworks, component state does *not* trigger [redraws](autoredraw.md) or DOM updates.
+Instead, redraws are performed when event handlers fire, when HTTP requests made by [m.request](request.md) complete or when the browser navigates to different routes.
 Mithril's component state mechanisms simply exist as a convenience for applications.

 If a state change occurs that is not as a result of any of the above conditions (e.g. after a `setTimeout`), then you can use `m.redraw()` to trigger a redraw manually.